Data Wrangling

 dtype: int64

-There are two Third & Pike names for the stop.
-Could they be related to the direction of the bus?
-We can check the possible combinations of direction, stop ID and stop name.
+names for the stop.
+We wonder whether they are related to the direction of the bus, which we can check against the possible combinations of direction, stop ID and stop name:

 bus[['DIR','STOP_ID','STOP_NAME']].value_counts()